Words of Comfort For a Grieving Friend

 I have a photo in my lab bay of our first grandchild Tyler whom we lost to SIDS.
 I can’t tell you the countless times when patients ask about Him they wish they can take their words back.
 They’ll say I’m so sorry I shouldn’t have asked.

 Personally, I share how much it means to me to keep His memory alive.
-It brings me joy and happiness to hear Tyler’s name.
+It brings me peace, joy, and happiness to hear Tyler’s name.
 So, do NOT be scared to say the name of the deceased individual.

 Take a meal or have it delivered